 I said, "Why not?"

-"Truthfully, I'm not sure if I'd be comfortable going back there."
+"To be honest, I'm not sure if I'd be comfortable going back there."

 The moment she said that, I knew she was lying.
 The reason she wanted me to leave was because something was wrong with 9, and she didn't want me to see what.
 How did I know this?
 I just did.
 I also knew that if 7 didn't want me to see it, it would probably be a good idea to cooperate.

 When I got to the city, I was quickly overwhelmed by the sheer power of the place.
-There were no plants at all (aside from dead ones), there were bodies in every single corner of the street, and the amount of destruction was more than I could comprehend.
+There were no plants at all (aside from long dead ones), there were bodies in every single corner of the streets, and the amount of destruction was more than I could comprehend.
 There was something oddly familiar about it, but I didn't care.
 I sped through to the other side of town, barely paying attention to the destruction around me.
 I eventually came across something that I would never forget; the remains of a giant, metal…thing that looked as though it had once been something.
 In the same area, I found a helmet made out of part of a bird skull.
 I put it on.
 It was quite loose, but it wasn't too bad.

 I continued forward for a while and eventually noticed an odd-looking contraption in the distance.
 It looked like a box with a weird horn on it.
 When I was close enough, though, something else caught my attention.

 It was another stitchpunk, one that looked disturbingly like 9 aside from having buttons fastening its skin and it having only one eye.
 I went up to it out of curiosity.
 The other stitchpunk didn't move, and its eye stayed wide open.
 It was creepy on a number of levels.

 Finally, when I got to it, I got on my knees and touched it…and immediately pulled my hand back.
 In its body, I had sensed absolutely nothing.
 I had touched things where I didn't sense anything before, but those had never been alive before, or had been dead for a very long time.